 A bit after the date, but an article I wrote about poor image circulation in Venezuela was published in the 9th issue of Shift, a journal on material culture currently hosted by the Graduate Center at CUNY and the Institute of Fine Arts at NYU.
 This is an exciting event as it’s my first article in a peer-reviewed journal, and it also represents the most recent iteration of my research on this issue.
-In this particular text, I attempted to propose certain additions to Hito Steyerl’s poor image theory that I came up with as I applied it outside of the Euro-American context, with special emphasis on how it works in terms of localized effects.
-There is plenty of ground still to cover, and more complications of the theory remain to be proposed.
-The entire issue of Shift (which is, this article notwithstanding, very interesting and multidisciplinary) can be read/downloaded here.
+In this particular text, I attempted to propose certain additions to Hito Steyerl’s poor image theory that I came up with as I applied it outside of the Euro-American … Continue reading Article in Shift Journal 9: Networks

 Over the past year I have been working on research about the circulation of poor images in Venezuelan film economy.
 This is an excerpt from the most recent version of my paper devoted to the subject.
 An earlier version will be published by the end of this year in the journal Comunicación (Universidad Católica Andrés Bello).
 I am in Venezuela hoping to complete more interviews and some much needed ethnographic and netnographic research, moving towards an even more extensive essay.
 I will probably post more about this subject here in the future.

 The Conditions of The Poor Image